-With GIS (Geographic Information System) and NDVI (Normalized Difference Vegetation Index) services, diagnostic maps indicating the distribution and evolution of nutrients in the soil and plant can be consulted throughout the crop cycle, aided by an advanced interactive online platform.
+With our GIS (Geographic Information System) and NDVI (Normalized Difference Vegetation Index) services, you can consult diagnostic maps of the distribution and evolution of nutrients in soil and plants throughout the crop cycle with the help of an advanced online interactive platform.

-At AGQ Labs we design customized programs, consistent with the needs and characteristics of your crop and phenology, based on the results obtained in the georeferenced maps.
-By applying our technical recommendations, you’ll succeed in optimizing your use of water and inputs.
-What you contribute will be exactly what your crop needs: nothing more and nothing less.
+At AGQ Labs, we design personalized plans to the needs and characteristics of our client’s crop and phenology according to the results obtained in the georeferenced maps.
+With our technical recommendations, you can optimize your water and inputs; what you provide will be precisely what your crop needs, no more, no less.

-- Identification of zones with a deficit, normal, or excess quantities of each nutrient
+- Identification of deficient, regular, or excess areas in each nutrient

 - Optimization of fertilizer applications

 - Evaluation of saline zones

 - Indicator for the establishment of new crops and varieties